 - They hunt during the daytime when most of the other predators are sleeping.

-- Their spotted tawny coats allow them to hide in camouflage while lying in grass or in shade.
+- Their spotted tawny coats allow them to hide in camouflage while lying in the grass or shade.

 - Their semi-retractable claws give them high traction for acceleration and allow them to take sharp turns at high speeds.

-- However, a mother Cheetah will fight anyone to death in order to save her cubs.
+- However, a mother Cheetah will fight anyone to death to save her cubs.